 In addition, the Trust’s objects cover the provision (directly or indirectly) of recreation and leisure facilities for the Chatham Maritime Estate and its neighbourhood, the Medway Towns, and others who conveniently make use of them, and provision for the education and assistance of the young and other members of the Medway Towns community in order to develop their physical, mental and spiritual capacities.

 To this end the Trust maintains a Community Fund, which it uses to support these additional community objectives.
 This support can be by direct organisation of activities, or by way of a grant to others to provide these activities.
-Please note that the charity is restricted by its constitution to certain activities in support of the population of the Medway area.
+Please note that the charity is restricted by its constitution to certain activities in support of the population of the Medway Towns.

 The Community Fund has limited resources; consequently, preference is given to initiatives that support the immediate community.
 Any sums that are not used in the financial year are carried over.

 All grant applications are considered by a panel of four Trustees, two of whom are independent of the Trust, in conjunction with the Chief Executive.
 The Trust aims to support a number of different groups and activities and should not be seen to be supporting the same events year on year.
 For further information and an application form click on the links at the bottom of the page.
 As a guide applications will be considered if:

 - the application comes from a registered charity, organisation or companies or groups that are active in the community.
 Newly formed groups will need to demonstrate a genuine community benefit.
 Applications from individuals are not normally considered nor will the Trust supplement revenue funding.